 Recently, there have been instances of extreme stock price run-ups followed by rapid price declines and strong stock price volatility with a number of recent initial public offerings, especially among companies with relatively smaller public floats.
 As a relatively small-capitalization company with a relatively small public float, we may experience greater volatility in our securities, extreme price run-ups, lower trading volume and less liquidity than large-capitalization companies.
-In particular, our securities may be subject to rapid and substantial price volatility, including any run-up in the price of our securities, may be unrelated to our actual or expected operating performance, financial condition or prospects, making it difficult for prospective investors to assess the rapidly changing value of our securities.
+In particular, our securities may be subject to rapid and substantial price volatility, low volumes of trades and large spreads in bid and ask prices.
+Such volatility, including any run-up in the price of our securities, may be unrelated to our actual or expected operating performance, financial condition or prospects, making it difficult for prospective investors to assess the rapidly changing value of our securities.

 In addition, if the trading volumes of our securities are low, persons buying or selling in relatively small quantities may easily influence prices of our securities.
 This low volume of trades could also cause the price of our securities to fluctuate greatly, with large percentage changes in price occurring in any trading day session.
 Holders of our securities may also not be able to readily liquidate their investment or may be forced to sell at depressed prices due to low volume trading.
 Broad market fluctuations and general economic and political conditions may also adversely affect the market price of our securities.
 As a result of this volatility, investors may experience losses on their investment in our securities.
 A decline in the market price of our securities also could adversely affect our ability to issue additional securities and our ability to obtain additional financing in the future.
-No assurance can be given that an active market does not develop, holders of our securities may be unable to readily sell the securities they hold or may not be able to sell their securities at all.
+No assurance can be given that an active market in our securities will develop or be sustained.
+If an active market does not develop, holders of our securities may be unable to readily sell the securities they hold or may not be able to sell their securities at all.